Magistrates’ Court of Victoria

 In the future, some appeals to the County Court will require leave of the County Court.
 The date for the change from appeals as of right to appeals requiring leave has been delayed as a consequence of the COVID-19 pandemic.
 This change was originally to come into effect on 3 July 2021.
 At the time of writing (1 July 2021), no new date has been set for the change to come into effect.

-Appeals following a plea of guilty – or a finding of guilt in an ex parte A minor criminal offence, for example being drunk and disorderly, usually heard in the Magistrates’ Court.
-Compare indictable offence. hearing – from the Magistrates’ Court to the County Court will change from appeals as of right to appeals by leave of the County Court.
-Appeals from a finding of guilt after a contested hearing in the Magistrates’ Court will remain appeals as of right by way of a notice of The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision..
+Appeals following a plea of guilty – or a finding of guilt in an ex parte summary offence hearing – from the Magistrates’ Court to the County Court will change from appeals as of right to appeals by leave of the County Court.
+Appeals from a finding of guilt after a contested hearing in the Magistrates’ Court will remain appeals as of right by way of a notice of appeal.
 When implemented, the change will mean the applicant for leave to appeal will need to show it is in the interests of justice for the appeal to proceed.
-The legislation enacting these significant changes – the Justice Legislation A change made to a legal document or Act of parliament.
-(Criminal Appeals) Act 2019 (Vic) – has been passed by parliament.
+The legislation enacting these significant changes – the Justice Legislation Amendment (Criminal Appeals) Act 2019 (Vic) – has been passed by parliament.

 Current appeals to the County Court